rackerlabs/support-how-to/content/office-365/add-an-office-365-license.md

 product_url: office-365
 ---

-This article describes how to add your Office 365 product license in the Cloud Office Control Panel.
-To compare Office 365 subscriptions offered by Rackspace, see [Office 365 Plans and Pricing](https://www.rackspace.com/office-365/pick-your-plan).
+This article describes how to add an Office 365 product license in the Cloud Office Control Panel.
+This license allows a Cloud Office user to access an Office 365 subscription, depending on the number of licenses allotted in the Cloud Office Control panel.

+For more information about Office 365 subscriptions, see [set-up-office-365](how-to/set-up-office-365/).

 ### Prerequisites